hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 ### **Total Output**

-Output per cycle is used to track the units of production created by an asset \(machine, line, facility\) and will rely on either a fixed ratio \(e.g. 0.5 for machines that make less than one unit per cycle\) or a recipe-dependent value read directly from raw data streams \(1 widget in one cycle and 5 widgets in another cycle\).
-Total output is calculated by aggregating Cycles output.
+Output per cycle is used to track the units of production created by an asset and relies on either a fixed ratio \(e.g. 0.5 for machines that make less than one unit per cycle\) or a algorithm-dependent value read directly from raw data streams \(1 unit in one cycle and 5 units in another cycle\).
+Total Output is calculated by aggregating Cycles output.

 **Piece Multiplier**